sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/clickhouse.md

 The `clickhouse` destination has a few specific deviations from the default SQL destinations:

-1. ClickHouse has an experimental `object` datatype, but we've found it to be a bit unpredictable, so the dlt `clickhouse` destination will load the `json` datatype to a `text` column.
+1. ClickHouse has an experimental `object` datatype, but we've found it to be a bit unpredictable, so the data_load_tool `clickhouse` destination will load the `json` datatype to a `text` column.
    If you need
    this feature, get in touch with our Slack community, and we will consider adding it.
 2. ClickHouse does not support the `time` datatype.
 Time will be loaded to a `text` column.